 Whether it’s in the backyard or on the field every Australian loves a game of cricket on a summer’s day!
 However, cricket along with other overhead sports such as swimming and baseball that are common in warmer seasons can lead to pain in the shoulder from overuse.
 There are many shoulder pathologies that can be the source of the pain, overuse injuries is a broad term to cover the injuries that are from repetitive movements such as throwing.

 Patella-femoral pain (PFP)

 Ankle injuries are one of the most common injuries seen in summer.
-This is due to the increase in summer sports participation that involve high amounts of agility, such as touch football, oz-tag or leisure activities like skateboarding or bush walking.
+This is due to the increase in summer sports participation that involves high amounts of agility, such as touch football, oz-tag or leisure activities like skateboarding or bushwalking.
 Uneven tracks and fields provide the perfect place for a common ankle sprain.
 The most common ligaments damages in sprained ankles are the ones on the outside of the ankle.